 A daily watercraft launching permit for $7 and a trailer dumping permit for $5 is available at the park.
 Annual permits also may be purchased at State Parks Headquarters in Olympia, at region offices, online, and at parks when staff is available.

 Latitude: 46º 33' 49.68" N (46.5638) Longitude: 122º 31' 55.55" W (-122.5321)

-The park has 31 standard sites, 41 full hookup sites, 31 with water and electric, nine cabins, an RV dump station, four restrooms, and 10 showers.
-Maximum site length is 60-feet (limited availability).
-Campsites 42 - 73 and cabins 1 - 9 are available for reservation year-round.
+The park has 27 standard campsites, 36 partial-hookup sites, 39 full-hookup sites, nine cabins, an RV dump station, four restrooms and 10 showers.
+Maximum site length is 60 feet (limited availability).
+Campsites 42 - 73 and cabins 1 - 9 are available for reservation year round.
 Campsites 1 - 41 and 74 - 101 are closed from Oct.
 1 - May 1.
 The RV dump closes in the winter season.
-The winter fresh water supply is located at the RV dump station.
-Reservations are accepted year-round.
+The winter freshwater supply is located at the RV dump station.
+Reservations are accepted year round.
 Park office hours are limited in the winter season.
 Please use the yellow phone located on the information board next to the park office for all registration.

 The nine cabins at Ike Kinswa State Park sit along Mayfield Lake and are within walking distance of the lake.
 Each cabin is 12-by-24-feet in size and features a 6-foot covered front porch, picnic table, electric heat, lights, and locking doors.
 Bathrooms and showers are nearby.
 Cabins are furnished with bunk beds that sleep three and a full-size bed.
 Outside is a fire grill, utility hookup, and a deck that is ADA accessible.
 Pets are allowed in cabins 4, 5 and 9 with a $15 (plus tax) pet fee per night.
 For more information, visit our cabins and yurts page.